caoductri698/coding-pudding/README.md

 - Middle-click anywhere in the editor --> An anchor appears
 - Move mouse up/down --> The page scrolls automatically
 - The further from the anchor, the faster it scrolls
-- Middle-click again to disable
+- Middle-click again to disable the anchor

 ### Register context menu